Nirpat3/RapidSupport/replit.md

 ### Feed Module
 A comprehensive feed module allows for post creation with form validation, visibility controls (internal/all_customers/targeted), urgent flags, optional links, and images.
 It includes database schemas for posts, comments, likes, and views, with a UI for post listing and filtering.

+### Conversation Rating & Feedback System
+The platform includes a comprehensive conversation rating and feedback system to track customer satisfaction and agent performance.
+When a conversation is closed by staff, customers are presented with a rating dialog where they can provide a 1-5 star rating, optional written feedback, and contact information for follow-up.
+The system uses AI-powered sentiment analysis via OpenAI to analyze conversation tone and customer satisfaction, generating scores for sentiment (0-100), customer tone assessment, and resolution quality.
+All ratings are stored in a dedicated `conversationRatings` table with support for anonymous submissions.

+### Staff Performance Tracking
+A robust staff performance analytics system tracks detailed agent metrics including total conversations handled, primary vs. contributed conversations, closure rates, average ratings (with distribution across 1-5 stars), AI sentiment analysis scores, and message counts.
+Performance stats are calculated for customizable time periods and stored in the `agentPerformanceStats` table.
+The system provides both individual agent performance views (accessible by agents for their own stats) and admin-only aggregate views showing all agents' performance metrics for comparison and management insights.

 ## External Dependencies

 - **Database**: PostgreSQL (Neon serverless)